andycranston/pixeldetail/README.md

 ```

 Be warned that if a file called `filename-detail.bmp` already exists it
-will be overritten without warning.
+will be overwritten without warning.

 ## Command line option `--wide`